 Now, if you want to add images to this piece of content that you created, you will just need to browse these media files from your system and upload them onto WordPress CMS in a very similar way to how you do the same task on most social sites.

 Without a CMS platform, this task also becomes quite complex since then you would have to contact your web server for the images and then host them from there on to the website.

 Apart from this, CMS like WordPress offers you both free and premium themes that you either customize yourself or get a web design service agency to do it for you.
-These themes allow your content to be portrayed to your incoming traffic in the way you intended to.
+These themes allow your content to portray to your incoming traffic in the way you intend it to.